Dorset's Weekly Wonders

 Winterborne Stickland village sign

 Agriculture, button-making, blacksmithing, spinning, brewing: these were the jobs that occupied people in rural Dorset in the days before revolutions in transport and communications opened up the world and ended villages’ isolation for ever.
-They are all to be seen on Winterborne Stickland’s beautifully carved village sign, which was
+They are all to be seen on Winterborne Stickland’s beautifully carved village sign, which

 John Newth 17 Apr 2026